 By Lachlan Haycock

 Relating directly to this year’s theme of Connected by Sea, the Coastal and Environmental Panel at CAUSINDY 2018 featured three experts in the field, namely Jamaluddin Jompa (Professor of Marine Sciences, Universitas Hasanuddin), Rili Djohani (Executive Director, Coral Triangle Centre) and Simon Baldwin (Indonesia Director, SecondMuse).
+The panel was moderated by Lia Zakkiyah, who currently serves as the Deputy to the Assistant to the President’s Special Envoy on Climate Change.

 Speakers delved into issues such as the historical trading relationship between the Bugis people of Makassar and Indigenous Australians of Northern Australia, sustainable resource use in both countries, and the role of China in discussions around maritime interplay in the global community.